erzz/workflows/docs/deploy-cloudrun/README.md

 - Deployed in Region europe-west3
 - 1 CPU, 1Gb RAM, Port 8080, Scale to zero, max 1 instance, timeout 5m and no unauthenticated access
 - No deployment metrics
+- A github environment created and named after the branch

 ```yaml
 deploy: